 - Thyroid storm (a rare form of hyperthyroidism that results in high levels of hormone secretion)

 Because thyroid conditions can cause so many malfunctions in the body, it can be difficult to detect a specific disorder.
-Specific tests can check for thyroid imbalances.
+There are certain tests to check for thyroid imbalances.
 These tests include biopsies, imaging scans (such as ultrasounds or iodine scans), and blood tests that check for proper levels of T3, T4, and thyroid-stimulating hormone (TSH).

 The Prevalence of Thyroid Disorder in the U.S.